"A successful onboarding paves the way to retention, renewal and even upsell in the future."

 - In-app walk-throughs

 Grab and keep their attention from the start.

 Stay relentless even if it feels like you're herding cats, and don't be afraid to hold customers accountable for doing their part.

 Remember, if a customer loses interest in your product, becomes confused, or doesn’t get the early results they expect, you may never win them back.

 Create Onboarding Milestones

-An effective onboarding process incorporates specific objectives that customers should achieve as they begin to use your product.
-These objectives should align with your client’s business goals while being both achievable and measurable within your product.
+Effective onboarding incorporates specific objectives that customers should achieve as they begin to use your product.
+These objectives should align with your customer's goals, and be achievable and measurable within your product.

 Think of these as "aha" moments, when customers first experience your product's core value proposition.

 Of course, your customer won’t realize all of these objectives right away.

 To ensure your onboarding phase is successful, you need to break down the process of achieving these objectives into "milestones."
 Using milestones, you can monitor customer progress and make sure that they see results within specific timeframes.